ritsec/cluster-duck/processes/README.md

 ## Process Pages

+- [Ceph Deployment](./ceph-deployment.md): How to set up the Ceph cluster used in our OpenStack deployment.
 - [Vault Setup](./vault-setup.md): A guide for setting up and using HashiCorp Vault.
 - [Vault SSH CA](./vault-ssh-ca.md): A guide for setting up a Vault server as